Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - User Interface

 **Nomadlabs ([website](https://nomadlabs.no/)):**
-Responsible in the implementation phase for incentivizing data usage, integration of smartcontract, value-chain and blockchain technology within the DVCT.
+Responsible in the implementation phase for incentivizing data usage, integration of smart contracts, value-chain and blockchain technology within the DVCT.
 Overall, Nomadlabs will manage the development of these components for the DVCT:

 - Blockchain interaction
 - Incentive Engine